Fernando Belaúnde: Post-presidency (1985–2002)

 During the national elections of 1985, Belaúnde's party, Acción Popular, was defeated by APRA candidate Alan García.
 However, as established in the 1979 Constitution, he would go on to serve in the Peruvian Senate as Senador Vitalicio ("senator for life"), a privilege for former Presidents abolished by the 1993 Constitution.

+Political views

+Belaúnde’s political outlook was centre-right, pro-American, and conservative.
+The Guardian described him as "a 19th century politician, with a high moral purpose and a sense of civic duty, who was perfectly at home in the conservative political milieu of 20th-century Peru, which for long occupied a time-warp, unusual even in Latin America, about a century behind the rest of the world".
+During the Falklands War, he supported Argentina.